newky2k/System.Mvvm/System.Mvvm.UI.Forms/readme.md

-# System.Mvvm.Ui
+# System.Mvvm.UI.Forms

-Multi-platform UI Management for WPF (.NET Framework, .NET Core 3.1 and .NET 5.x), UWP and WinUI 3 (Preview 4 and above)(Experimental).
+Provides Xamarin.Forms platform implementations for [DSoft.System.Mvvm.UI](https://www.nuget.org/packages/DSoft.System.Mvvm.UI)

 ### Functionality

 - UI
-  - Core UI functions for Showing Alerts and Confirmation Dialogs (using platform specific implementations)
+  - Core UI functions for Showing Alerts and Confirmation Dialogs
-     - UWP and WPF (.NET Framework and .NET Core 3.0)
   - UI Thread execution

-# Version 3.0 - Breaking in Changes

-All UI functionality hae been moved from the main `DSoft.System.Mvvm` package too `DSoft.System.Mvvm.Ui`

-The package and assembly name remains `System.Mvvm.Ui` but the namespace has changed to `System.Mvvm` instead.

-# Using System.Mvvm.Ui
+# Using System.Mvvm.UI.Forms

 The `UI` static class provides two features

   - A central interface for calling some simple UI functions
     - `ShowAlert(string title, string message)`
-      - Show an alert with a title and message
+      - Show an alert with a title and message using the platform implementation
     - `ShowConfirmation(string title, string message)`
-      - Show a confirmation dialog and return the result
+      - Show a confirmation dialog and return the result using the platform implementation
     - `InvokeOnUIThread(Action)`
-      - Execute the action on the UI thread
+      - Execute the action on the UI thread using the platform implementation
     - `InvokeOnUIThreadAsync(Action)`
-      - Execute the action on the UI thread asyncronously
+      - Execute the action on the UI thread asyncronously using the platform implementation

-The standard `UI` functions can be called directly after adding the `DSoft.Mvvm.Ui` package
+The standard `UI` functions can be called directly after adding the `DSoft.Mvvm.UI` package to your shared code

     using System.Mvvm;
     ...